KxSystems/embedPy/README.md

 ```

-### None and identity
+### `None` and identity

 Python `None` maps to the q identity function `::` when converting from Python to q (and vice versa).

 There is one important exception to this.
 When calling Python functions, methods or classes with a single q data argument, passing `::` will result in the Python object being called with _no_ arguments, rather than a single argument of `None`.
-See the section below on _Zero argument calls_ for how to explicitly call a Python callable with a single `None` argument.
+See the section below on _Zero-argument calls_ for how to explicitly call a Python callable with a single `None` argument.

 ### Function calls